 - A set of physical withdrawal symptoms appears when the effects of alcohol have worn off, or if the drinker initiates a period of abstinence.

-- Loss of the control on the self-imposed limits to drinking behavior mentioned previously.
+- A loss of the control of the self-imposed limits to drinking behavior mentioned previously occurs.

-- A recognition in the drinker that they need to cut down, or quit altogether, but their efforts to do so prove ineffective.
+- The drinker recognises that they need to cut down, or quit altogether, but their efforts to do so prove ineffective.

 - Obtaining alcohol becomes a driving force in the drinker’s life, frequently distracting them from other activities that used to be central to their lives (relationships, recreation, etc.).

-- Persistent use despite an awareness of the profound negative influence that alcohol has on the drinker's life.
+- The person uses persistently despite an awareness of the profound negative influence that alcohol has on the drinker’s life.

 Withdrawal and Detox